pradyush-parida/Supply-Chain-Data-analysis-using-AI-Agentic-Tools/README.md

 - Expand workflow automation to cover *procurement and logistics*.

 ---

 ## 🏢 Industry Relevance
 This project is highly applicable to *food supply chain management*, aligning with roles such as:
+- *Graduate Engineer Trainee – Supply Chain*
+- *Operations Analyst*
+- *Process Improvement Engineer*

+## 🏢 Industry Relevance
+This project is highly applicable to *food supply chain management*, aligning with roles such as: